 Q: SHOULD I ENTER EVEN IF I CAN NOT AFFORD THE $745 EVENT FEE?

 A: Absolutely, if you are accepted we will work with you on a payment plan.
 There are also scholarships available to those who make under $40k annually.

-All images must be uploaded through our online system.
-Files must be in jpg, sized 1400 pixels wide, height proportionate.
-Files should be 500k or smaller in size, with a minimum dpi of 72.
+All images must be uploaded through our online submission system.
+Files must be a jpg, sized 1400 pixels on the longest side.
+Files should be 500k or smaller in size, with a minimum of 72dpi.

 Q: WHAT SHOULD I DO IF MY IMAGE SIZE IS TOO LARGE?

 A: Use a jpg quality level of 10 or high when saving.
 If you follow these guidelines, the size of your images will typically fall between 100-500k when it is closed.
 When the image is opened the file might be larger than 500k and that is acceptable.

 Q: WHY DO MY IMAGES NOT HAVE THE CORRECT COLOR OR CONTRAST AND LOOK VERY SMALL ON THE APPLICATION?

 A: Once you have uploaded the images to the online application form, you are now viewing them through an internet browser which does not recognize color profiles.
 Your images are unaltered by this process.